 Apt-key Mac

-• There’s an official CentOS guide to managing software with yum.
+- There’s an official CentOS guide to managing software with

-• There’s a Fedora wiki page about dnf, and an official manual for dnf itself.
+. - There’s a Fedora wiki page about

-• This guide covers FreeBSD package management using pkg.
+itself. - This guide covers FreeBSD package management using